 2. Buddha Tooth Relic Temple and Museum

-Head over to Buddha Tooth Relic Temple and Museum for a visual feast and history lesson that the whole family will love.
-Whilst the temple may be the new kid on the block (it was only opened in 2007), it has fast become a focus for anyone heading to Chinatown.
+Head over to Buddha Tooth Relic Temple and Museum for a visual feast and history lesson the whole family will love.
+While the temple may be the new kid on the block (it was only opened in 2007), it has fast become a focus for anyone heading to Chinatown.
 This is one of the best spots in Singapore to catch the celebrations on Vesak Day, one of the most important holy days to Buddhists around the world.
 The architecture was inspired by the Chinese Tang dynasty, and the temple was specifically constructed to house the tooth relic of Buddha (the tooth fairy didn’t get that one, kids).
 Along with thousands of pieces of gorgeous artwork related to all things Lord Buddha, there is also a museum, a library, a garden, a vegetarian restaurant and a bookstore on site!
-Visitors are requested to come along dressed modestly (no mini-skirts or hot pants, folks).
+Visitors are requested to come along dressed modestly (no mini-skirts or hotpants, folks).

 3. Wat Ananda Metyarama Thai Buddhist Temple

-You would be forgiven for thinking you had teleported to Thailand when you visit the original part of this Thai Theravada Buddhist Temple, first constructed in 1925, but as you pass through the modern part of the building, it is clear to see why this amazing structure was nominated for the 2014 World Architecture Festival Awards.
+You’d be forgiven for thinking you had teleported to Thailand when you visit the original part of this Thai Theravada Buddhist Temple, first constructed in 1925, but as you pass through the modern part of the building, it is clear to see why this amazing structure was nominated for the 2014 World Architecture Festival Awards.
 The new construction, completed in 2014, houses the new monks’ quarters, meditation halls, classrooms and a museum.
 We are loving the traditional vs modern take at this seriously cool temple.